SafeExamBrowser/seb-testing/win/2.2/README.md

 New in SEB 2.2pre4:

+- Fixed a security issue, now checking for SEB windows uses original filename as well.
 - No longer adding a second SEB icon to task bar if settings generated in SEB 2.1.x are used.
 - Adding strictly prohibited default processes to settings.
 - Fixed and slightly changed functionality of setting “Download and open SEB Config Files”, which now also controls if SEB can be started with opening seb(s):// config links and .seb config files.
 The setting is now also respected when a .seb file is downloaded and opened inside of the running SEB.